wpilibsuite/frc-docs/source/docs/software/kinematics-and-odometry/intro-and-chassis-speeds.rst

 * ``omega``: The angular velocity of the robot in radians per second.

 .. note:: A non-holonomic drivetrain (i.e. a drivetrain that cannot move sideways, ex: a differential drive) will have a ``vy`` component of zero because of its inability to move sideways.

-The kinematics classes are used to convert a ``ChassisSpeeds`` object into usable velocities i.e. left and right wheel speeds for a differential drive, four wheel speeds for a mecanum drive, or individual module states (speed and angle) for a swerve drive.

 Constructing a ChassisSpeeds object
 -----------------------------------